Last Vat

 “They are frightened of becoming Jiku again, and leaving their home.”

-“But it’s not meant to last forever.”
+“Their world is so peaceful, Keela, but it’s not meant to last forever.”

-“They are not fools, master Yagrin.”
+“They are not fools, Master Yagrin.”

-“They know that their thousand years as old ones is ending.”
+“They know that their thousand years as old ones is ending, and they must return to us at this time of need.”

 “When will they be ready for the change, Keela?”